-- 1. These headings comprise equity according to the undertaking's financial statements. - 2.
-The full balance for intangible assets is eliminated from the asset side of the Solvency balance sheet, as there are no market prices for the elements of which it is comprised mainly software licences at their net carrying amount that can be objectively justified. - 3.
-The share of reinsurance in the technical provisions decreases by 951 thousand euros (increase by 675 thousand euros in 2018) on the asset side of the solvency balance sheet by applying the best estimate of recoverable reinsurance. - 4.
+- 1. These headings comprise equity according to the undertaking's financial statements. - The full balance for intangible assets is eliminated from the asset side of the Solvency balance sheet, as there are no market prices for the elements of which it is comprised - mainly software licences at their net carrying amount - that can be objectively justified. - 3.
+The share of reinsurance in the technical provisions is reduced by 12.128 million euros (951 thousand euros in 2019) on the asset side of the solvency balance sheet by applying the best estimate of recoverable reinsurance. - 4.
 Properties for own use and for investment are valued at acquisition cost on the financial statements balance sheet, net of depreciation and impairment, if applicable, while they are carried at market value on the solvency balance sheet.
 The reconciliation reserve includes the tacit gains between the appraisal values and the local net carrying amount.
-The international standard IFRS 16 is applied in Solvency II.
+The international standard IFRS 16 is applied in Solvency II. - 5.
+Holdings in group entities and associates in the financial statements balance sheet are carried at acquisition cost corrected for impairment, while the market value is considered to be the carrying value of each share for solvency purposes.
+The reconciliation reserve is increased by the tacit gains of 38.962 million euros (36.107 million euros in 2019) which constitute the difference between these two values.

-- 5. Holdings in group entities and associates in the financial statements balance sheet are carried at acquisition cost corrected for impairment, while the market value is considered to be the carrying value of each share for solvency purposes.
-The reconciliation reserve is increased by the tacit gains of 36.107 million euros (40.389 million euros in 2018) which constitute the difference between these two values. - 6.
-The prepaid fees and deferral of acquisition expenses from the asset side of the balance sheet in the financial statements are eliminated from the solvency balance sheet, reducing the reconciliation reserve and reclassifying the outstanding premiums pending issue to the best estimate calculation of the premium provision.
-Recoveries from claims are also eliminated as they are accounted for in the calculation of the best estimate for claims. - 7.
-The unearned premium provision is eliminated from the liability side of the solvency balance sheet and replaced by the premium provision calculated as a best estimate. - 8.
-When calculated on the liability side of the solvency balance sheet at best estimate, the provision for all claims, which comprises the provision for claims, the provision for claims that have been incurred but not reported (IBNR) and the provision for claims settlement expenses, contributes 69.318 million euros (69.668 million euros in 2018) to the reconciliation reserve. - 9.
-The risk margin is an element from the liability side of the solvency balance sheet that does not exist on the liability side of the local balance sheet. - 10.
+- 6. The prepaid fees and deferral of acquisition expenses from the asset side of the balance sheet in the financial statements are eliminated from the solvency balance sheet, reducing the reconciliation reserve and reclassifying the outstanding premiums pending issue to the best estimate calculation of the premium provision.
+Recoveries from claims are also eliminated as they are accounted for in the calculation of the best estimate for claims. - Equities listed have been increased under Solvency II since, under local regulations, Bankinter's equities are under the heading of investees, and under Solvency II, they fall under "Equities - listed". - 8.
+The unearned premium provision is eliminated from the liability side of the solvency balance sheet and replaced by the premium provision calculated as a best estimate. - 9.
+When calculated on the liability side of the solvency balance sheet at best estimate, the provision for all claims, which comprises the provision for claims, the provision for claims that have been incurred but not reported (IBNR) and the provision for claims settlement expenses, contributes 67.938 million euros (69.318 million euros in 2019) to the reconciliation reserve. - 10.
+The risk margin is an element from the liability side of the solvency balance sheet that does not exist on the liability side of the local balance sheet. - 11.
 The tax effect of these adjustments is calculated at 25%, which is the current corporation tax rate in Spain.